 As a multidisciplinary artist, Sydnor strives for innovation and creativity.
 With a positive attitude, hard work, and focused goals, she meets challenges head on and initiates problem solving.
 Molly’s persistent drive and values intend to better the team and always push forward.

 Molly Graduated from The Maryland Institute College of Art in May 2015.
 She received her BFA in Fiber art concentrating in experimental fashion and photography.
 Sydnor is a hard working creator with versatile skills.
-Locally, in Dallas she has participated in The Pin Show 2017-2018 as well as Mens Fashion Week Dallas 2017-2018.
+Locally, in Dallas Sydnor’s most recent project was a pop up art show called “Like a Girl”.
+She curated a group show, two solo shows, and her own installation for a one day experience in her home.
+She has also participated in The Pin Show 2017-2018 as well as Mens Fashion Week Dallas 2017-2018.
 Previously at school Sydnor participated in the fashion shows at MICA from 2013-2015.
 Throughout the shows, Sydnor Created three very different lines of garments including lingerie, costume, and fashion that focused on surface design.
 From 2014-2015 she directed the school fashion show, while also creating a line for it.

 About Her Practice

 Molly's medical history greatly influences her artistic practice.
 Sydnor was a natural born athlete, pushing the boundaries of her body.
 After spending many years with her neurologist and cardiologist at the Milwaukee Children’s Hospital in Wisconsin, she was diagnosed with an unknown heart disorder.
 This time spent with these doctors, and their nurses, technicians, residents and interns, has given Sydnor an in-depth and personal education on the imperfections of her body.
 Unable to continue with her sports, Molly switched to body pump and weight lifting.
 Today and every day, she lives with a heart arrhythmia, and an implantable cardioverter defibrillator (ICD).